kimtth/awesome-azure-openai-llm/README.md

 - [Extracting Concepts from GPT-4](https://openai.com/index/extracting-concepts-from-gpt-4/): Sparse Autoencoders identify key features, enhancing the interpretability of language models like GPT-4.
 They extract 16 million interpretable features using GPT-4's outputs as input for training.
 [6 Jun 2024]
 - [NIST AI Risk Management Framework](https://www.nist.gov/itl/ai-risk-management-framework/ai-rmf-development): NIST released the first complete version of the NIST AI RMF Playbook on March 30, 2023
 - [Guardrails Hub](https://hub.guardrailsai.com): Guardrails for common LLM validation use cases
+- [AI models collapse when trained on recursively generated data](https://www.nature.com/articles/s41586-024-07566-y): Model Collapse.
+We find that indiscriminate use of model-generated content in training causes irreversible defects in the resulting models, in which tails of the original content distribution disappear.
+[24 Jul 2024]

 ### **Large Language Model Is: Abilities**